bruceweir/neural-network-genetic-algorithm/README.md

 You can set your network parameter choices by editing network_layer_options.py.

 You can choose whether to use the MNIST or CIFAR10 datasets.
 Simply set `-dataset` switch to either `mnist` or `cifar10`.
-You can also use your own datasets by using the --training_data and --test_data switches and following the instructions in the get_dataset_from_file() method in train.py.
+You can also use your own datasets by using the --training_data and --test_data switches and following the data formatting instructions in the get_dataset_from_file() method in train.py, or the examples in the test_train() function in tests.py